juanfernandes/juanfernandes-uk/src/notes/monthly-notes-june-2021.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: June 2021'
+title: "Monthly Notes: June 2021"
-description: Not much to note for the month of June.
-Been busy with my permanent job and working to get the new Surbiton Tyre  and Wheel website finished.
+description: "Not much to note for the month of June.
+Been busy with my permanent job and working to get the new Surbiton Tyre  and Wheel website finished."
 keywords:
   - intelliflo
   - skateboarding
   - first covid jab
   - freelance
   - frontend UI developer
 date: 2021-07-02T23:00:00Z
 tags:
   - monthly-notes
-- notes
 tweetId: "1411294679174369284"
 ---
 Not much to note for the month of June.
 Been busy with my permanent job and working to get the new Surbiton Tyre  and Wheel website finished.